 The rate at which AdSmart is extending means more relevant ads can be shown in front of refined, target audiences.

 The platform isn’t only for those with large spends, either – for those on a budget, the minimum spend is £3,000, which will get your ad appearing on over 200 Sky channels.
 Ultimately, therefore, AdSmart has made TV advertising accessible and effective for local advertisers as well as big brands.

-Wherever you stand on targeted TV advertising, one thing’s for sure: we’ve come a long way from the days of marketing to mass audiences.
+Wherever you stand on visual media and in particular targeted TV advertising, one thing’s for sure: we’ve come a long way from the days of marketing to mass audiences.
 That said, targeted TV advertising may be beginning to match the efforts of social media in terms of refining audiences and maximising reach.